Programme Director, Faculty Tutor and Workshop Facilitator

 Jenny is passionate about helping people to reach their potential and likes to work responsively with people, adapting the process to their individual needs and preferences and has trained in different approaches in order to do this.

-In addition to her psychotherapeutic work, Jenny is a qualified groundwork instructor and offers equine training, consultations and courses through Equine Centred and is currently training to become an Equine Behaviourist.
+In addition to her psychotherapeutic work with people, Jenny is a qualified equine behaviourist and trainer and offers consultations, training and courses through Equine Centred.
 Jenny set up Equine Centred to teach and promote standards of equine management and training.
 She aims to improve welfare and wellbeing of equines through encouraging evidence based approaches; using science to help us understand equines and how we improve our management and training of them based on this information.
 Jenny aspires to work with, keep and teach others to be with horses in a way that is stress free for both the horse and the person and looks to help others develop their relationship with their horses, improving their communication and connection.
 Jenny has always had horses in her life and currently has two horses.

 Other interests include positive reinforcement training, animal behaviour, ethology and psychology, music (student of the harp) and martial arts.